 Each year, I collaborated with a professor to co-teach an interdisciplinary leadership seminar for 20 first-year students, with subject foci in English and Philosophy.
 Through classroom presentations and external workshops and tutoring, I worked with students to achieve learning outcomes on their own terms.

-As the digital media chair, I lead an innovative digital media team in optimizing the Center’s multiplatform online presence in order to encourage more students to use our services.
+As the chair of the Center’s staff digital media committee, I lead an innovative team in optimizing the Center’s multiplatform online presence in order to encourage more students to use our services.

-As Teaching Assistant for PHI-111 (Problems of Philosophy), I helped clarify course material (introductory epistemology and metaphysics) for students through weekly individualized tutoring sessions.
+As Teaching Assistant for PHI-111 (Problems of Philosophy), I helped students master introductory epistemology and metaphysics material through weekly individualized tutoring sessions.